 The Trigona ransomware currently maintains a relatively low profile when compared to more widespread families, allowing it to operate covertly.
 Nonetheless, due to its continuous evolution and increased activity, we anticipate that Trigona will gain prominence in the near future.
-Furthermore, it joins the growing list of ransomware groups that have developed a Linux version to try and capitalize on the expanding high-value Linux market, adding evidence that Trigona’s operators are trying to expand their reach as much as possible.
-Therefore, it is crucial for individuals and organizations to familiarize themselves with this ransomware to prevent potential harm.
+Furthermore, it joins the growing list of ransomware groups that have developed a Linux version to try and capitalise on the expanding high-value Linux market, adding evidence that Trigona’s operators are trying to expand their reach as much as possible.
+Therefore, it is crucial for individuals and organisations to familiarise themselves with this ransomware to prevent potential harm.

 We recommend the following security precautions:

 - Enable multifactor authentication (MFA) to hinder attackers from moving laterally within a network and accessing sensitive information.

 - Follow the 3-2-1 rule when creating backups for important files.
 This involves generating three backup copies stored in two different file formats, with one copy stored in a separate location.
 This ensures redundancy and minimises the risk of data loss.